These are the best racing games:

 While Driver: SF features cars and influences from a variety of eras, it approaches everything with a '70s style.
 It loves American muscle, roaring engines, squealing tyres, and the impossibly steep hills and twisting roads of San Francisco.
 It may have the single greatest soundtrack of any racing game, and some of the best event variety, too.

 It also has one of the most novel conceits in the genre.
 Rather than be bound to one vehicle, you can freely swap your car for any other on the road at the push of a button.
-So, in many races, the car you finish in might not be the one you started with, and in car chases, you’ll quickly learn to teleport through traffic to engineer a variety of automotive catastrophes just to screw with opponents.
+So, in many races, the car you finish in might not be the one you started with, and in-car chases, you’ll quickly learn to teleport through traffic to engineer a variety of automotive catastrophes just to screw with opponents.
 It’s bizarre, original, and perpetually delightful.
+As we've said in the past, there's a lot modern racers could learn from Driver: San Francisco.
+They really don't make 'em like this anymore.

 F1 fans have had to wait a long time since 2013 for Codemasters to steer their licensed F1 IP back on track.
 There were moments of brilliance along the way, like F1 2015's revised handling physics and a steady increase in overall fidelity, but it's only with the release of F1 2016 that we see the studio come good on their promise.
 It was a promise laid out back in 2010, actually: be the driver, live the life.

 It's the little things that really make the difference, though: virtual and actual safety cars.
 Tremendous weather effects.
-A surprisingly robust time trial mode.
+F1 2016's time trial mode is terrific.
 Customisable helmets.
 All these small details accumulate to let you know that Codemasters really, really care about this sport.

 You can’t put together a list of great simulation racing games without having something from SimBin.
 While the studio appears to have lost its way a bit with the dubious free-to-play RaceRoom Racing Experience, SimBin were sim racing royalty during the mid-2000s.
 Race: Injection is their capstone game, the package that combines just about everything they accomplished with the GTR series and Race 07.